 Note that you need not be in the current directory.
 You can type the beginning of any folder path from any drive, like below:

-You can also use Shift + TAB to cycle the folder names in reverse alphabetical order.
+You can also use Shift + TAB for cycling through the folder names in reverse alphabetical order.

 Another example would be to list the directory contents of